EduardoZepeda/coffee-bytes-hugo/content/posts/go-lenguaje-de-programacion-introduccion-al-lenguaje-variables-y-tipos-de-dato/index.en.md

 ## A little bit about language

-Go or Golang is a language with a syntax very similar to that of C and with certain abstractions in its syntax that make it a language in which writing code is very simple, the truth is that the feeling is a mixture between C and Python.
+Go or Golang is a language with a syntax similar to that of C and with certain abstractions in its syntax that make it a language in which writing code is a piece of cake, the truth is that the feeling is a mixture between C and Python.

 This is a compiled, imperative, **strongly concurrency-centric**, statically typed language.

 ### Cool aspects of go

-* The language is quite simple** It is a language with very few keywords and few functionalities.
-You can learn it in a very short time.
+* The language is quite simple** It is a language with just a few keywords and functionalities.
+You can learn it in a breeze.
-* Go compiler is super fast** Since it has few keywords and the language is quite simple, go compiles very fast compared to other programming languages.
+* Go compiler is super fast** Since it has few keywords and the language is quite simple, go compiles rapidly compared to other programming languages.
 * Concurrency handling is easy** Go was designed as a concurrent language, creating [concurrency with goroutines](/blog/go-use-of-channels-to-communicate-goroutines/) is quite easy.
 * Creating web applications is quite simple** Go incorporates in its standard library a lot of utilities to create web servers, so you can even use it without using any framework, for simple applications, and you won't have any problem.